danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 {% image "/img/norman-royal-guard.gif" "" %}

-These guys used to reflect Norman's own projectiles back at him, until I inflicted bleed on myself during a playthrough and realised there was no cure.
+_These guys used to reflect Norman's own projectiles back at him, until I inflicted bleed on myself during a playthrough and realised there was no cure._

-Generally, I think these kinds of little games are better off being interesting and easy, than boring and hard, but I do wish I'd landed a better balance.
+Generally, I think that little games are better off being interesting and easy, than boring and hard, but I do wish I'd landed on a better balance.
 Ideally, players could have enjoyed working their way to the end of the game across a few runs, rather than it being possible to completely steamroll the entire thing on their first try.

 ### 2. Resurrection Mechanics
 For a game about necromancy, the resurrection mechanic should have been a primary focus and strategy, but instead it took a bit of a backseat to the overpowered, colourful spellcasting.
 There's very little guidance explaining the resurrections and it's quite possible to beat the game without using it once.

 When villagers meet their demise, they have a fixed chance to drop a skull onto the ground.
 One of Norman's talents is the power to bring each of those corpses back to defend him, as a skeletal thrall, marching against the villagers.

 I designed quite a few of the rituals around this ability, ultimately it just wasn't as fun as bouncing lightning off the ceiling.
-The closest I got to a satisfying mechanic here was the "Riders" ritual, which summons a bone chariot after each resurrection.
+The closest I got to a satisfying mechanic here was the "Riders" ritual, which summoned a bone chariot after each resurrection.

 {% image "/img/norman-bone-chariot.gif" "" %}

-Sadly, this was also wildy overpowered, and the sprite had to be removed to make space before submission.
+Sadly, I couldn't justify the enormous sprite for a relatively small mechanic, and this ritual ended up getting replaced ["Allegiance"](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/rituals.ts#L208).

-In retrospect, I think that I should have tried harder to tie resurrections into the other core mechanics.
-Maybe resurrections should have been way to earn souls?
+In retrospect, I think that I should have worked harder to weave resurrections deeper into the other core mechanics.
+One idea that I'd like to have tried would be making resurrections the only way to earn souls.

 ### 3. UI / Controls
 Whilst functional, the user interface for this game is a bit of a mess.
+I can't really blame the budget too much here either, I ended up being too complacent about the early-stage prototype user interfaces and running out of time to build proper versions.

-The worst problem is the shop UI.
-This is still the version that I built to test the functionality.
-The "Continue" option is an item you buy for zero souls, which causes the shop to close.
+The worst offender is the shop UI.
+It's completely text based and the "Continue" option is an item you buy for zero souls, which causes the shop to close.
 That's the level of hacky we're talking here.
 To make matters worse, it can only be controlled with keyboard, making it inaccessible to mobile users, creating a glaring inconsistency with the controls outside the shop, which have no key bindings.
-By the time I was ready to create a proper UI, I'd already run out of budget for new sprites and handling mouse interactions properly.

-The game is awkward to play on a trackpad, compared to a mouse, because it involves lots of simultaneous aiming and clicking, a perfect fit for keys, but I quickly scrapped the naive keyboard controls implementation because I wasn't going to have the budget available to implement the aiming in a granular way.
+The game is awkward to play on a trackpad, compared to a mouse, because it involves lots of simultaneous aiming and clicking—a perfect fit for keyboards—but I quickly scrapped my naive keyboard controls implementation because I didn't have the budget to handle smooth angular velocity for aiming.
 I think this game would also work quite well with a gamepad, the joysticks are a perfect fit for aiming, and a pair of triggers would do nicely for casting/resurrecting.

 The rest of the game UI is pretty minimal, and it works well enough, but it doesn't feel polished to me.
 One notable problem is that you can't review your rituals anywhere.
 This relies on the player remembering what they picked, or otherwise inferring it from what's happening onscreen.

 For a game jam, these sins are probably forgivable, but for a version of this game that I would be happy to call _finished_, I'd probably want a menu, an integrated tutorial, and clearer indicators for souls, streaks, and the resurrection mechanic cooldown.

 ### 4. Narrative
 I enjoyed building a little storyline around the game as I went along.
-A mostly benign necromancer, cast out from his local village, and seeking refuge from the angry mob of villagers, villagers determined to put an end to his morbid curiosities.
+A mostly benign necromancer, cast out from his local village, and seeking refuge from the angry mob of villagers; villagers determined to put an end to his morbid curiosities.
 Sadly, I wasn't able to translate very much of this into the game itself in a satisfying way.

 On the day of submission, I hacked together a quick dialogue system that would set the scene with a few quickly written sentences, and give a vague conclusion after the end of the final level.
 These dialogues look as hacky as they sound.
 I didn't even manage to fix the alignment on the ending dialogue, so you'll notice that it's all skewed to the left of the screen.

-The game has a pleasant cyclical structure where after Norman dies, he becomes skeletal remains that can be resurrected to start the next attempt.
+The game has a novel cyclical structure where after Norman dies, he becomes skeletal remains that can be resurrected to start the next attempt.
 However, the implementation is incredibly jarring.
-How's this line of code for a hacky way to restart a game?
+How's this for a bodge?

 ```ts
 player.onDeath = () => window.location = window.location;